 Main Page Content

 Each year, a select number of students are offered and accept The College at Brockport's Extraordinary Academic Scholarships.
-The type and amount of scholarship received is based on high school average and SAT or ACT scores for first-time freshman.
+The type and amount of scholarship received is based on high school average and SAT or ACT scores for first-time freshmen.
 The Terms of Award in order to receive and renew these scholarships are listed below.
-Any questions or requests for further information should be directed to Adam T. Standish, Coordinator of the Extraordinary Academic Scholarship Program, at (585) 395-5414 or by e-mail to email@example.com.
+Any questions or requests for further information should be directed to Deidre Strutz, coordinator of the Extraordinary Academic Scholarship Program, at (585) 395-2501 or by email to firstname.lastname@example.org.

 Nature of Award

 The Extraordinary Academic Scholarship Program Awards (Gold, Green and Recognition Scholarships) consist of a waiver that is applied to room.
 This non-tuition award will be credited to the recipient’s account as a credit to assist with coverage of these on-campus resident expenses.

 Confirming Eligibility Requirements

 Final high school transcripts noting date of graduation are required and failure to provide final transcripts before study begins will result in the cancellation of the award.
 The Office of Undergraduate Admissions should receive these no later than two weeks prior to the semester of enrollment.
 Continued eligibility in terms of GPA and SAT/ACT, if applicable, will be checked by the Office of Undergraduate Admissions.
 Failure to meet requirements for your particular scholarship may either cause you to become eligible for a lesser scholarship or to lose eligibility for the scholarship program.
 Please check with the Office of Undergraduate Admissions to determine if these final transcripts have been received.